atimidmule.org

-In this assignment, you will do a cast sculpture inspired by Rachel Whiteread.
-Your sculpture will be a cast of the negative space inside or around a modified found object.
+In this assignment, you will do a group of cast sculptures inspired by Rachel Whiteread.
+Your sculptures will be casts of the negative space inside or around a modified found object.
 We will be using cement for the casting.

 The process of casting both replicates and obliterates the original object (it can literally obliterate it in certain types of casting!)
 When one sees a cast object, a host of ambiguities arises.
 How is it the same?
 How is it different?
 Is this a sculpture of the object, or a direct impression?
 A new thing or a relic?
 Fossil or fake?